marjanov802/Travel-Planner/diary.md

 26/11/2024 - Implement the set up page and strucutre of the rest of the app including the main page

+28/11/2024 - Going back to find better colour palletes

 30/11/2024 - Started gathering information for interim report

-28/11/2024 - Going back to find better colour palletes
+04/12/2024 - Started the interim report